givingjar/blog.givingjar.org/_posts/2017-03-17-how-to-enroll-in-paypal-giving-fund.md

 ![][29]

-If you help run a nonprofit, using PayPal Giving Fund will feel like an add-on or upgrade to your existing [PayPal][2]{:target="\_blank"} business account.
+If you work at a nonprofit, using PayPal Giving Fund will feel like an upgrade to your existing [PayPal][2]{:target="\_blank"} business account.
 Donors will still use their PayPal accounts to donate and those donations will ultimately wind up in your PayPal account.

 One way that PayPal Giving Fund differs from PayPal is that you will receive 100% of every donation made through PayPal Giving Fund whereas money received through PayPal will incur at least 2.2% + 30¢ in fees.
 PayPal Giving Fund also sends automatic tax receipts by email.